emc-mongoose/mongoose/README.md

 # Overview

-Mongoose is a scaleable, customizable and extensible storage performance testing tool.
+Mongoose is a scalable and extensible storage performance testing tool.

 It is designed to be used for:
 * [Load Testing](https://en.wikipedia.org/wiki/Load_testing)